nginxinc/docker-nginx-amplify/README.md

 (**Note**: If you are really new to Docker, [here's](https://docs.docker.com/engine/installation/) how to install Docker Engine on various OS.)

 Let's pick our official [NGINX Docker image](https://hub.docker.com/_/nginx/) as a good example.
-The Dockerfile that we're going to use for an Amplify-enabled image is [here](https://github.com/nginxinc/docker-nginx-amplify/blob/master/Dockerfile).
+The Dockerfile that we're going to use for an Amplify-enabled image is [part of this repo](https://github.com/nginxinc/docker-nginx-amplify/blob/master/Dockerfile).

 Here's how you can build the Docker image with the Amplify Agent inside, based on the official NGINX image: